Operation Zeppelin (deception plan): Turpitude

 The final phase of Zeppelin was codenamed Turpitude, the story for which was an overland invasion of Greece by British troops via Turkey and the Soviet Union via Bulgaria.
 It was planned in the most part by 'A' Force's Michael Crichton in Cairo.
 Deception efforts for Turpitude were focused in Syria, and around the ports of Tripoli and Lattakia.
 The Allies hoped to indicate a spoiling attack against the island of Rhodes before the main attack against Salonika.
-Turpitude finished on 26 June and Zeppelin officially came to a close on 6 July 1944.
+Turpitude finished on 26 June, and Zeppelin officially came to a close on 6 July 1944.

 Turpitude was communicated through visual deceptions in Syria by all three armed forces.
-The RAF flew reconnaissance flights across the supposed targets, while the Navy set up major facilities in the Syrian coastal ports (anti-aircraft guns, search lights and other efforts that might hide major activity).
+The RAF flew reconnaissance flights across the supposed targets, and the Navy set up major facilities in the Syrian coastal ports (anti-aircraft guns, searchlights and other efforts that might hide major activity).
 Along the Turkish border the British Ninth Army (the small force protecting Syria), the 31st Indian Armoured Division and 20th Armoured Division (a fictional division, really the dummy tanks of Jones' 24th Armoured Brigade) put on a show of readiness.
 Political deception, via Royal Flush, was also used to hint heavily at Allied actions in the region.